Pocket mask: Purpose

 A pocket mask is a small portable device used in the pre-hospital setting to provide adequate ventilation to a patient who is either in respiratory failure or cardiac arrest.
 The pocket mask is designed to be placed over the face of the patient, thus creating a seal enclosing both the mouth and nose.
 Air is then administered to the patient by an emergency responder.
 The emergency responder exhales through a one-way filter valve, providing adequate ventilation to the patient.
-The emergency responder is capable of delivering up to 16% oxygen with his/her breath.
+The emergency responder is capable of delivering up to 16% oxygen with their breath.

 Modern pocket masks have either a built-in one-way valve or an attachable, disposable filter to protect the emergency responder from the patient's potentially infectious bodily substances, such as vomit or blood.

 Many masks also have a built-in oxygen intake tube, allowing for the administration of 50-60% oxygen.
 Without being hooked up to an external line, exhaled air from the provider can still provide sufficient oxygen to live, up to 16%.
 Earth's atmosphere consists of approximately 21% oxygen.

 Usage

-While a pocket mask is not as efficient as a bag valve mask, it does have its advantages when only one rescuer is available.As suggested by its name, the pocket mask benefits from a somewhat easier portability when compared to the bag valve mask.
+While a pocket mask is not as efficient as a bag valve mask, it does have its advantages when only one rescuer is available.
+As suggested by its name, the pocket mask benefits from a somewhat easier portability when compared to the bag valve mask.
 Also, in contrast to the bag valve mask, which requires two hands to operate (one to form a seal and the other to squeeze the bag), the pocket mask allows for both of the rescuer's hands to be on the patients head.
 This hand placement provides a superior seal on the patient's face, and allows the responder to perform a jaw thrust on patients who may have a spinal injury.